-- Listed companies must have a compensation committee composed entirely of independent board members as defined by the NYSE listing standards. - The committee must have a written charter that addresses its purpose and responsibilities. - These responsibilities include (i) reviewing and approving corporate goals and objectives relevant to CEO compensation; (ii) evaluating CEO performance and compensation in light of such goals and objectives for the CEO; (iii) based on such evaluation, reviewing and approving CEO compensation levels; (iv) recommending to the board non-CEO compensation, incentive compensation plans and equitybased plans; and (v) producing a report on executive compensation as required by the SEC to be included in the company's annual proxy statement or annual report.
-The committee must also conduct an annual performance self-evaluation. - Our compensation committee currently has three members, two of whom are independent within the meaning of the NYSE standards. - Our compensation committee reviews among other things the Company's general compensation structure, and reviews, recommends or approves executive appointments, compensation and benefits of directors and executive officers, subject to ratification by the Board of Directors, and supervises the administration of our employee benefit plans, if any.
+These responsibilities include (i) reviewing and approving corporate goals and objectives relevant to CEO compensation; (ii) evaluating CEO performance and compensation in light of such goals and objectives for the CEO; (iii) based on such evaluation, reviewing and approving CEO compensation levels; (iv) recommending to the board non-CEO compensation, incentive compensation plans and equity-based plans; and (v) producing a report on executive compensation as required by the SEC to be included in the company's annual proxy statement or annual report.
+The committee must also conduct an annual performance self-evaluation.